 This field determines whether the memory clock frequency is set to be in synchronous or asynchronous mode with respect to the CPU Frequency.
 This must be set in conjunction with CPU (external) Frequency to match the speed of your SDRAM.
-NOTE: The onboard chipset does not provide Suspend-to-RAM support when this field is set to [4:3].
 Configuration options: [3:3] [4:3]